afshinamighi/Courses/basecamp/week14/inf-bc-w14-python.md

 **Assignment** Consider the assignment of **week 7**.
 Your solution more likely is relying on a dictionary as a data structure that maps keys to values (to encode / decode a text).
 Suppose you are asked to make your solution more generic such that if the mapping mechanism / algorithm / structure changes in the future, then your implementation for the other functions, mainly encoding and decoding, remain without any changes.
 For example, in the future, instead of perdefined mapping table, the value for a given key is calculated based on an algorithm.
 Or a different data structure is used instead of a dictionary.
 What would be your proposal?
 	- Propose your solution and refactor your already existing solution such that it implements your proposal.
+    - Assume in the future the algorithm of mappings the keys will change several times.
+Highlight pieces of your previous solution where get influenced by this change.
+Compare it with your new solution.
+Which one would need less change?

 ## Extra Steps: